zershond/simple-container/README.md

 # simple-container
-Node.js&amp;Koa

 `Project name: simple-container`

 Using Node.js and Koa to create a container as a server;

-And also a middleware.
+And also as a middleware to proxy request.